International Environmental Law (2021-present) University of Cologne

-In the summer semester of 2021, I will be teaching the course on international environmental law to students of the University of Cologne and the Cologne University of Applied Sciences.
+From the summer semester of 2021, I have been teaching the course “International Environmental Law” to students of the University of Cologne and the Cologne University of Applied Sciences as part of the course offering of the Faculty of Law at the University of Cologne.

 Comparative Environmental Law (2017-2018) University of Cologne